deljy/study-certification-aws-saa-c03/concepts/ec2/ebs.md

 - Firmware: Low-level software in hardware (like BIOS/UEFI) that starts your computer and loads the OS.
 - UEFI mode: Modern firmware mode that replaces BIOS; it supports faster boot, larger disks, and secure boot.
 - device name (like /dev/xvda or /dev/sdf): the internal identifier for the EBS volume inside the EC2 instance, shown in commands like lsblk.
+- network drive: a network drive is a storage device on a remote server that you access over a network, like a shared folder.

 #### imgs